Updated July 2023

 - EN.601.640 Web Security – This is a core technology course on web security issues.

 - EN.601.643 Security & Privacy in Computing – This is a “Security 101” course.
 It is technical and requires computer and programming proficiency.
-In general, it serves as the prerequisite for EN.600.643 Advanced Topics in Computer Security in Spring.

 - EN.650.601 Introduction to Information Security – This course is also a “Security 101” course.
 It is less technical and aims to accommodate students on both MSSI T&R and P&M tracks.
 Students should possess basic computer and programming knowledge.